srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 A different approach is then taken for data collection where the data set is small but contains mostly recovery information with some normal driving.
 Surprisingly, this worked better for a few variations of the final model I put together.

-My initial thought was to implement the same network I used for the second project (traffis sign classifier).
+My initial thought was to implement the same network I used for the second project (traffic sign classifier).
 After running into a few roadblocks implementing inception layers, I questioned the wisdom of such a complex network.
 So, I started with a few convolution layers to test the performance.
 After surprisngly decent performance with small epoch runs, I decided to just tweak this simple model than implement the model based on the inception and its long training run-times.

-I ran into a few scenarios where the vehcile was not providing enough positive/negative steering to keep it on the track.
-Careful re-do of the training data capture fixed many of those deviants.
+I ran into a few scenarios where the vehicle was not providing enough positive/negative steering to keep it on the track.
+Careful recapturing of the training data fixed many of those deviantions.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.